HHChuang/EST-tool/README.md

 ## 4. Instruction of each program
 1. **Bash shell script**
    - `qsubGau` - 2015/10/13,Grace
-		- Creat the submitted file of GAUSSIAN09 input file in blackberry server.
+		- Create the submitted file of GAUSSIAN09 input file in blackberry server.
 		- Benchmark/one-file mode
    - `checkGau` - 2016/11/04,Grace
 		- Check the status of G09 output file